Let’s Become Our Own First

 Here are four questions to consider that will help you prepare before, stay safe during, and recover after a disaster:

-1. What’s your plan?
-Download this emergency plan, and fill it out with your own information and any special circumstances.
+- What’s your plan?
+Visit this page, download an emergency plan, and fill it out with your own information and any special circumstances.
 Then print it out and post it someplace you can easily find it (like inside a kitchen cabinet) where you can easily review it and take it with you if necessary.

 This might seem like a lot, but don’t become overwhelmed.
 Just focus on one thing at a time until it’s all in place!